ymyke/cardio/README.md

 - Have floor tiles with special effects?
 I.e., more strength if a create is on it?
 - Can there be shops where you can buy stuff, including additional lives?
 - Maybe spirits could be persistent and can be taken over to the next fight?
+- Could cards have an icon that gets displayed, e.g., top right of the card?
+Then only pick animal (and plant?) types that have an emoji?

+# Low Prio Ideas

+- Mark cards in a color other than blue.

 # Game related